takari/ollie/examples/db-example/README.md

 not fit the needs of your application, so we exposed certain overridable properties so you can customize the code generation step.

+You can configure the file to use as your change log file by overriding the `<db.changeLogFile>directory/change.xml</db.changeLogFile>` property.
+If you were to do it like in this example Liquibase would use `src/main/resources/directory/change.xml` as your change log file.

 Here is an example that uses PostgreSQL for its code generation:

 ```xml